Whether you are an experienced chorister, a lead singer in the band, or a crooner in the shower, SRJC has the right voice class for you.

 Intermediate Voice (MUSCP 17B)

 Audition required.
-This is a program of study designed for the serious vocal student.
-The class will be devoted to the study and practice of vocal techniques and practical applications of vocal skills within the preparation and performance of standard college-level repertoire.
-Classes will also include demonstrations and practice of vocal exercises designed for the development of technical skill.
+This program of study is designed for the serious vocal student.
+The class will focus on vocal technique and the practical application of vocal skills in the preparation and performance of standard college-level repertoire.
+Classes will also include demonstrations and practice of vocal exercises to develop technical skill.
 Each semester focuses on the study of classical repertoire in a particular language.
-The course is closely tied to MUSCP 18 Diction for Singers where students learn proper pronunciations and vowel modifications for the languages of the repertoire examined in this class.
-This course is repeatable for up to two semesters.
+The course is closely tied to MUSCP 18 Diction for Singers, where students learn proper pronunciation and vowel modifications for the languages of the repertoire examined in this class.
+This course may be repeated for up to two semesters.
 (CSU/UC)

 Diction and Repertoire for Singers (MUSC 18.1 - 18.4)

 Audition required (conducted in class).
-This course is devoted to the study and practice of language preparation and performance in standard college-level vocal repertoire.
-Each semester focuses on repertoire in one of the following four languages: Italian, French, German, and English.
+This course focuses on the study and practice of language preparation and performance in standard college-level vocal repertoire.
+Each semester focuses on repertoire in one of four languages: Italian, French, German, or English.
 Students are introduced to the International Phonetic Alphabet and correct language pronunciation.
-Further study into foreign language translation of assigned repertoire helps the student develop a depth of individual artistic character.
+Further study of foreign-language translation of the assigned repertoire helps the student develop a deeper individual artistic character.
 (CSU/UC)

 CHORAL